 How much does it cost to wind up a SMSF?

-SMSF windup fees typically will be between $500 and $1000 in addition to the regular SMSF administration, accounting and audit fees for the financial year the SMSF operates.
+An SMSF windup fees will be $715 in addition to the regular SMSF administration, accounting and audit fees for the financial year the SMSF operates.
 When it comes time to wind up and close an SMSF, the costs also need to be taken into consideration.